Transfers of Patronage

 Form 14 – Transfer of Patronage by Personal Representatives

-Personal representatives wishing to transfer a right of patronage to the person or persons entitled to the right under a deceased patron’s will, or upon an intestacy, should complete a transfer using Form 14 and send it to the Diocesan Registrar for registration, together with an Office Copy of the Grant of Probate or Letters of Administration.
+Personal Representatives/Executors wishing to transfer a right of patronage to the person or persons entitled to the right under a deceased Patron’s Will, or upon an intestacy, should complete a transfer using Form 14 and send it to the Diocesan Registrar for registration, together with an Office Copy of the Grant of Probate or Letters of Administration.